Search

 OmaPosti

-OmaPosti is an application that allows consumers to receive their letters electronically instead of in a paper form.
-In case a consumer invoice is going to print, our print service provider will do a look up towards the OmaPosti consumer registry.
-When a consumer has an active OmaPosti account and has not opted out of receiving digital letters from a sender in question (based on the Maventa account’s OVT code), the invoice will be redirected to the consumer’s OmaPosti account instead of being delivered as a paper document.
-However, if the consumer does not have an OmaPosti account, the invoice will be printed and sent as a paper letter to the consumer.
+OmaPosti allows consumers to receive letters electronically instead of on paper.
+When a consumer invoice goes to print, Maventa’s print service provider checks the OmaPosti consumer registry.
+If the consumer has an active OmaPosti account and has not opted out of receiving digital letters from the sender (based on the Maventa account’s OVT code), the invoice is delivered to their OmaPosti account instead of being printed.
+Otherwise, the invoice is printed and sent as a paper letter.

-In summary, OmaPosti provides a digital alternative for receiving letters and in Maventa OmaPosti works only through the print route.
-Specific criteria mentioned above are used to determine whether an invoice should be sent electronically or as a physical document.
+OmaPosti works only through the print route in Maventa.
+The criteria above determine whether an invoice is delivered electronically or as a physical letter.

 Back to top